Azure-Samples/serverless-chat-langchainjs/README.md

 #### Deploy the sample

 1. Open a terminal and navigate to the root of the project.
+2. Authenticate with Azure by running `azd auth login`.
-2. Run `azd up` to deploy the application to Azure.
+3. Run `azd up` to deploy the application to Azure.
+This will provision Azure resources, deploy this sample, and build the search index based on the files found in the `./data` folder.

-3. When asked, you'll have to enter a name for the project and the location where you want to deploy the resources.
+- You will be prompted to select a base location for the resources.
+Choose a location that is closest to you.
+- By default, the OpenAI resource will be deployed to `eastus2`.
+You can set a different location with `azd env set AZURE_OPENAI_RESOURCE_GROUP_LOCATION <location>`.
+Currently only a short list of locations is accepted.
+That location list is based on the [OpenAI model availability table](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and may become outdated as availability changes.

 The deployment process will take a few minutes.
 Once it's done, you'll see the URL of the web app in the terminal.